-Chapter V: Graduate Degree and Graduation Requirements
+Chapter 4: Graduate Degree and Graduation Requirements

 Students are bound by the program and degree requirements in effect at their term of admission and are expected to be aware of these requirements.
-Therefore, students are not obligated to follow any subsequent changes to degree requirements.
-Additional specific information on master's and post master's degree requirements (see chapter VI.
-[101]), and doctoral degree requirements (see chapter VII.
-[101]), and doctoral degree requirements (see chapter VII.
-[101]), and book.
+Students are not obligated to follow any subsequent changes to degree requirements unless the student has been Absent without Leave from the program (see Leave of Absence policy. for details).
+Additional specific information on master's and post master's degree requirements (see chapter 5.), and doctoral degree requirements (see chapter 6) can be found in this handbook.